himynameisoleg/himynameisoleg-gatsby/src/content/const-vs-let.md

-### general rule of thumb (opinionated)
+### general rule of thumb (this part I found to be highly opinionated)

 - use const by default
-- use let if you know you will rebnid in the future
+- use let if you know you will rebind in the future
-- dont use var (if using ES6)
+- don't use var (if using ES6)